pietdaniel/piet.us/blog/good-service.md

 # Intro

 I'd like to discuss my criteria for measuring the quality of service.
+This is by no means a complete guide, nor all my thoughts on the topic, but just a starting point.

 Within any engineering organization, It's imperative that services are easy to “grok” at glance for any onlooker.
 In the event of an incident, an investigation, or even